 Medical evidence may be required to support any request for use of sick leave.
 Due to strict privacy regulations surrounding disclosure of protected health information, supervisors should contact the Office of Human Resources for guidance prior to requesting documentation from an employee.

-If an employee is scheduled to use five or more consecutive days of sick leave, refer them to the Office of Human Resources to determine their eligibility for family medical leave.
+If an employee is scheduled to use five or more consecutive days of sick leave, supervisors should refer them to the Office of Human Resources to determine their eligibility for family medical leave.

-If an employee’s pattern of sick leave usage becomes unusual, the supervisor, after discussion with and concurrence of the Vice President of Human Resources will notify the employee in writing that the employee is required to present a physician’s certification for each of the next five (5) successive absences or until released by the supervisor.
-Privacy regulations must be considered under these circumstances and will be part of the discussion with the Vice President of Human Resources.
+If an employee’s pattern of sick leave usage becomes unusual, the supervisor, after discussion with and concurrence of the Office of Human Resources will notify the employee in writing that the employee is required to present a physician’s certification for each of the next five (5) successive absences or until released by the supervisor.
+Privacy regulations must be considered under these circumstances and will be part of the discussion with Human Resources.